ab77/beastcraft-telemetry/README.md

 fudge 128.128.28.0 refid GPS
 ```

-Also read about [using driver 20 for NTP](http://www.satsignal.eu/ntp/RaspberryPi-notes.html), however I couldn't get NTP and GPSD to play together nicely in the mode, so I reverted to SHM.
+Also read about [using driver type 20 for NTP](http://www.satsignal.eu/ntp/RaspberryPi-notes.html), however I couldn't get NTP and GPSD to play together nicely in the mode, so I reverted to SHM.

 In that case, `ntp.conf` looks like this: